bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-h/howto.rst

      }
    }

 Note that redirecting the :command:`mysqldump` output to a file requires to run the whole command line through a shell, otherwise the :command:`mysqldump` would not know what do with the :command:`>` character and the job would fail.
 As no shell features like redirection or piping are used for the :command:`rm`, the :command:`sh -c` is not needed there.
-See **Run Script**:sup:`Dir`:sub:`Job`\  for more details.
+See :config:option:`dir/job/RunScript`\  for more details.

 Backup of a MySQL Database by using the bpipe plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^